-Check out our map below for current tower applications that are open for public consultation (as of May 30, 2016)
+Check out our map below for current and open applications for public consultation (green), as well as closed tower applications that are no longer open for public consultation (red) as of May 30, 2016.

 There are several online resources available to the public which catalogue existing radio-communication and broadcasting antenna system installations across Canada.
 These links are provided for information purposes only: